Lunavyr/PSU-CS416P-Course-Portfolio/Notes.md

 One way to alleviate filter delay is by performing the same filtering from the back of the newly generated attenuated wave.
 Of course, this will also modify the resulting shape of the wave.

 * Idea: filtering (anti-aliasing low pass [brick wall sytle]) can be a potent way to perform samplerate transforms.
 If we want s/2, then we can apply a filter at half the desired sampling rate (or 1/4 of start sample rate) then cut every other sample.
 Likewise for doubling, we first double the number of samples (either duplicate each original, or insert 0s), then apply a filter at 1/2 the original sample freq.
 (For very conservative scaling, we probably want to use FIRs to conserve phase data)

+### Resampling:
+Technique used to adapt a given sound array into an array with a different sample rate
+* Useful for ensuring consistency across sounds in a program
+* Especially useful for pitch and time shifting as an effect.
+However, this requires care: interpolation required when up/down sampling; and filtering can help reduce artifacting.

 ## Effects:
 Digital music effects are generally of two classes - those that perform transformations on a time-domain signal, and those on a frequency domain (and some, like convolution reverb in both).